Don’t have an account?

 Dosage

-However, the transfusion of Group O RhD negative red cells should be used in an emergency situation when the patient’s blood group is unknown.
+Whenever possible, transfuse ABO and RhD group identical red cells.
+In an emergency situation when the patient’s blood group is unknown, Group O red cells must only be used.
+RhD status of the group O red cells should be determined by patient factors, see more on use of Group O RhD negative red cells.
 A blood sample should be taken for blood grouping prior to commencing transfusion to determine the patient’s blood group should ongoing transfusions be required.